Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Our sample of filament galaxies

 \subsubsection{Morphology}

-Figure~\ref{fig:histo_Hubble_type} shows the distribution in morphology, taken from HyperLeda, of our sample of filament galaxies.
-It can be noted that the barred galaxy fraction is about 2/3 as usual for spirals, except for Sb types, which could be a statistical fluke.
-Note also that the classification is coming from optical images, while bars are better seen in the infrared \citep{Eskridge2000}.
-Hereafter we denote the de Vaucouleurs morphological parameter as $T$, while early type galaxies ($T<0$) will be also often distinguished from late type galaxies ($T\geq0$).
+Figure~\ref{fig:histo_Hubble_type} shows the distribution in morphology taken from HyperLeda for our sample of filament galaxies.
+It can be noted that the barred galaxy fraction is about two-thirds of that normally found for spirals, except for Sb types, { for which the fraction is lower, possibly because of a statistical fluke.} We note that the classification likely comes from optical images, while bars are better seen in the infrared \citep{Eskridge2000}.
+Hereafter, we denote the de Vaucouleurs morphological parameter as $T$, and early-type galaxies ($T<0$) are often distinguished from late-type galaxies ($T\geq0$).

-A number of studies have suggested a link between the cessation (quenching) of star formation and the presence of bars \citep[e.g.,][]{James_Percival2016,Fraser-McKelvie2020}.
-Indeed bars favor gas inflows, while subsequent bar-induced shocks may inject substantial turbulent energy into galactic disk to stabilize the molecular gas against collapse \citep{Khoperskov2018}.
-As further outlined in the following sections, we have investigated in this work both star formation and gas content of our sample of filament galaxies, but we have not found any statistical significant difference between barred and non-barred galaxies.
-We suspect that the absence of correlations is due to the limited statistics of our sample, which comprises 41 and 31 galaxies classified as SB and SAB, respectively.
-Therefore, in the following sections, we will not distinguish between the two classes.
+A number of studies have suggested a link between the cessation (quenching) of star formation and the presence of bars \citep[e.g.,][]{James_Percival2016,Fraser-McKelvie2020,Newnham2020}.
+Indeed, bars favor gas inflow, while subsequent bar-induced shocks may inject substantial turbulent energy into a galactic disk which stabilizes the molecular gas against collapse \citep{Khoperskov2018}.
+As further outlined in the following sections, as part of the present study we investigated both the star formation and gas content of our sample of filament galaxies, but we have not found any statistical significant difference between barred { (SB, SAB)} and nonbarred galaxies.
+We suspect that the absence of correlations is due to the limited statistics of our sample, which comprises {only} 41 and 31 galaxies classified as{ barred (SB) and weakly barred (SAB),} respectively.
+Therefore, in the following sections, we do not distinguish between the two classes.